Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Anthropology isn't just one discipline—it's four interconnected ways of asking the same fundamental question: what does it mean to be human?
-On your intro exam, you're being tested on how these subfields approach humanity from different angles while still informing each other.
-Understanding the holistic perspective—the idea that we can only understand humans by examining culture, biology, language, and history together—is central to everything you'll study in this course.
+Anthropology isn't just one discipline.
+It's four interconnected ways of asking the same fundamental question: what does it mean to be human?
+On your intro exam, you'll be tested on how these subfields approach humanity from different angles while still informing each other.
+Understanding the holistic perspective is central to everything in this course.
+That's the idea that we can only understand humans by examining culture, biology, language, and history together.

 Each subfield uses distinct methods and asks different research questions, but they all share anthropology's commitment to cross-cultural comparison and long-term perspectives.
-Don't just memorize what each subfield studies—know what kinds of evidence they use, what questions they're equipped to answer, and how they overlap.
-When an FRQ asks you to analyze a human phenomenon, your job is to identify which subfield (or combination) offers the best toolkit.
+Don't just memorize what each subfield studies.
+Know what kinds of evidence they use, what questions they're equipped to answer, and how they overlap.
+When a free-response question asks you to analyze a human phenomenon, your job is to identify which subfield (or combination) offers the best toolkit.

 Cultural anthropology examines the learned beliefs, practices, and social systems that make human groups distinct.
 This subfield operates on a key principle: culture is not innate but transmitted, and it shapes everything from kinship to economics to identity.